biicode/docs/start/basicconcepts.rst

+.. _basic_concepts:

 Basic concepts
 ---------------------

-.. _basic_concepts:

 This section briefly describes some basic concepts regarding your workspace and projects.
-For a complete description go to: :ref:`Reference: Workspace and hives layouts <layouts>`.
+For a description of how is this reflected on disk go to: :ref:`Reference: Workspace and hives layouts <layouts>`.

 Workspace
 ^^^^^^^^^